 FACULTY OF ARTS

 Syllabus

-Subject: - Sociology
+Subject: - Sociology ,

-Course ( Paper) Nam e & No. : - Industry & Society No11
+Course (Paper) Name & No. : - Industry & Society

+· No11

-Course ( Paper) Unio ue Code: 1601260202041100
+Course (Paper) Unio que Code:

-External Exam Time Duration: For Regular Student: 2:15
+External Exam Time e Duration: For Regular Student: 2:30

-A ON For External Student: 3:00

 Name of Semester Course Credit Internal External Practical/viva Total

-Program 16 Group marks marks marks marks
+Program Group marks marks marks marks

 PG 04 Core 4 30 70 00 100

-- CO 1: As industrial society is a part-society with all its distinctive characteristics and as industrialisation has been seed-bed of sociological treatise on society, the knowledge and scholarship on industry and society should be the necessary requirement for the P.G. students. - CO 2: As there is a distinct pattern of work and its organisation with all its technological conditioning factors, the work in industrial society, the labour, the labour and organisation require to be an essential sociological knowledge for students as a corollary to it, the management and organisation aspect of work and workers in industrial organisation has to be the inevitable skill to diagnose the sociological trends in industrial community. - CO 3: To expose the P.G. students with the knowledge on industrial society and sociological order, industrialisation process, work transformation, Industrial tours and cities and also on industrial organisation with personnel management practices.
+- CO 1: As industrial society is a part-society with all its distinctive characteristics and as industrialization has been seed-bed of sociological treatise on society, the knowledge and scholarship on industry and society should be the necessary requirement for the P.G. students. - CO 2: As there is a distinct pattern of work and its organisation with all its technological conditioning factors, the work in industrial society, the labour, the labour and organization require to be an essential sociological knowledge for students as a corollary to it, the management and organisation aspect of work and workers in industrial organisation has to be the inevitable skill to diagnose the sociological trends in industrial community. - CO 3: To expose the P.G. students with the knowledge on industrial society and sociological order, industrialisation process, work transformation, Industrial tours and cities and also on industrial organisation with personnel management practices.

+- Industry

-- Industry - > Industrialisation and Society
+- Industrialisation and Society

-- Entrepreneurship - Capitalist class
+- Entrepreneurship

+- Post Industrial Society

-- Industrial Organisation - Bureaucracy
+- Industrial Organisation

+- Bureaucracy

-- Concept of work in Manufacturing - ➤ Changing Definition of Manufacturing and Work
+- Concept of work in Manufacturing

-- Industrial Relation - Trade Union movements and Working class movements
+- Industrial Relation - Capitalist class

+• Trade Union movements